aydayurtoglu/CS102-project/group/CanAvsar_log.md

 I made some research and also enrolled an Udemy course which is about the basics of Android Studio.
 Watched a little, but trying to finish it as soon as I can.

 ### May 4 - May 11
-I have started writed some code of classes and continued to learn from the online course.
+I have started writed some code and continued to learn from the online course.
 It is a long course but when I finish it, I will have learned much about Android Studio.
+I and Ayda wrote some code about app's Projects page and made some design by adding some buttons and text panels.